grnet/kamaki/docs/usage.rst

     [context]: /anothercontext cmd1 cmd2 ... cmdN

-An example (4.3.1) that showcases how top-level access improves user experience is the creation of a VM.
-A VM is created with the command server-create.
+An example (4.3.1) that showcases how top-level access improves user experience is the creation of a server.
+A server is created with the command server-create.
 This command is called with three parameters:

-* the name of the new VM
+* the name of the new server
 * the flavor id
 * the image id

-It is often the case that a user who works in the context command, needs to create a new VM, but hasn't selected a flavor or an image id, or cannot recall the id of that flavor or image.
+It is often the case that a user who works in the context command, needs to create a new server, but hasn't selected a flavor or an image id, or cannot recall the id of that flavor or image.
 Therefore, it is necessary to list all available flavors (flavor-list) or images (image-compute-list).
 Both commands belong to different contexts.